helen030/DataPortfolio/README.md

 **Goal:** To understand factors contributing to gender-based violence (GBV) incidents in Kenya and to recommend a set of actions to combat the situations based on these findings.

-**Description:** The project focused on analysing a dataset of GBV cases in Kenya from 2017 to 2019.
-The dataset included the reported case ID, the victim's demographic, geographical areas, reporting details, and other relevant information.
-The project involved extracting the data, transforming it and loading it into Power BI.
-Then descriptive data analysis was performed to provide insights into the following topics:
-- Pinpoint geographical areas and temporal patterns where GBV incidents are more prevalent.
-- Analyse the correlation between reported cases and victims' age and gender.
-- Assess the effectiveness of existing prevention programs and allocation of resources.

 **Technical Skills:** Data cleaning, data analysis, data visualisation, data storytelling, and dashboard building.

 **Technology:** Power BI, Excel.